o3o/dwt-support/windows/process/README.md

 ###Overview

-I like to write small utilites and tools from time to time I have used AutoIt in the past, but now I am moving to D One of the key tools I use is a GUI wrapper over some Windows executable The std.process functions are perfect for this purpose!
+I like to write small utilites and tools from time to time.
+I have used AutoIt in the past, but now I am moving to D.  One of the key tools I use is a GUI wrapper over some Windows executable.
+The std.process functions are perfect for this purpose!

-This is a demo of some of the std.process functions
+This is a demo of some of the std.process functions.

-It is written in modular form so each function can be reused in your code
+It is written in modular form so each function can be reused in your code.